lingering126/Slugger_App_Group6/README.md

 npm test -- tests/auth/authTests.test.js
 ```

-For detailed test information, see `/backend/User Authentication/README.md`.
+For detailed test information, see the Authentication Test Structure section in the backend README.

 ## API Endpoints